amjedidiah/react-course/notes/redux.md

 };
 ```

-## Memoization Using Reslect Library
+## Memoization Using Reselect Library

 ## Thunking with Redux Thunk Middleware